Our team offers a six-year curriculum leading to the Doctor of Physical Therapy (D.P.T.) degree.

 - Application.
 Apply through PTCAS and submit a UND School of Graduate Studies application form.
 Applications are available online starting in July through December 15.

 - Transcripts.
 Refer to PTCAS for transcript requirements.

 - Three letters of reference.
 Follow PTCAS directions.

 - Interview.
 Interview dates and times are established in February.
 Applicants are scheduled during the spring semester.
 Each applicant is expected to be available for a personal interview.

 - Experience hours.
-Required by all candidates, experience hours may come in the form of observation, volunteer work, or work for pay.
+Required by all candidates, at least 60 experience hours may come from a combination of observation, volunteer work, or work for pay.
 It is recommended that prospective applicants spend at least 60 hours in a health care setting, 40 hours of which must be in a physical therapy setting under the supervision of a licensed physical therapist.

 - GRE scores.
 Use the GRE Designated Institution Code of 0541 U North Dakota PTCAS when indicating UND Physical Therapy as a score recipient.